pricklygorse/Interactive-Image-Background-Remover/README.md

 # Acknowledgements

-This was originally inspired by the command line program [RemBG by Daniel Gatis](https://github.com/danielgatis/rembg), and some of the inference code is adapted from this.
+This was originally inspired by the command line program [RemBG by Daniel Gatis](https://github.com/danielgatis/rembg), and some of the original inference code was adapted from this.

 Huge thanks to Meta for Segment Anything and all the other model authors for releasing their models.